Finding and applying for a job in Canada from abroad can be challenging, but it certainly can be a little easier with the know-how.

 Believe it or not, the best place to start looking for jobs in Canada is not on Canadian job sites.

-Knowing where in Canada your job is most in demand will not only increase the likelihood of you finding a job in Canada but also your immigration prospects.
+Knowing where in Canada your job is most in demand will increase the likelihood of you finding a job in Canada and your immigration prospects.

 Various immigration programs are points-based, allocating points to different factors such as: